Skip to main content

 This is an example of the type of analysis done by investigators of major car accidents.
 A great deal of legal and financial consequences depend on an accurate analysis and calculation of momentum and energy.

-This page titled 21.4: Examples is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Christopher Duston, Merrimack College (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 21.4: Examples is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Christopher Duston, Merrimack College (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.